Function intertwined with Ecological value: Viewbank’s native species oasis.

 This project is currently in progress.
 Focusing on functionality for family car parking and native biodiversity to appeal towards birds, insects, frogs and other small creatures that meander through the neighbourhood.

-A discussion on the design: Habitat and Functionality in a suburban space.
+A discussion on design: Habitat and Functionality in a suburban space.

 A small garden can function like a carefully planted woodland edge.
 Even when the footprint is modest, with the right mix of species, structure, and seasonal rhythm creates habitat layers that behave like a miniature ecosystem rather than just a decorative strip of plants.